jpfairbanks/asonam2013/writeup.md

 Here is an example of executing the clustering and connected component kernel This should build the graph and give you a summary of it to stdout.

+TODO: this has changed so you have to cat graph.csv|sandy.c and it will run everything.
+This interface will change again when rob makes his function registration system.

 ~~~~~~~~~~
 >> code/stinger/main data/ output/ -a c
 Up and running.
 Config...